-The retail supply chain has shifted from physical stores to online channels as nonessential businesses have closed and Americans self-isolate under stay-at-home orders.
+Recently businesses all over the world were affected by the COVID-19 shock to supply chains.
+The retail supply chain has shifted from physical stores to online channels as non-essential businesses have closed and Australians self-isolate under lockdown orders.
 To prepare for long periods at home, consumers have stocked up on products such as medicine, cleaning supplies, toilet paper, and grocery staples.

-A buying frenzy on some items and a drop in demand for others have disrupted retail supply chains.
+A buying frenzy on some items and a drop in demand for others have caused supply chain disruptions for retail businesses.
 According to a Gartner report, a shift in consumer buying habits and temporary store closures in some markets have some nonessential retailers (luxury goods and apparel, for instance) rethinking business operations.

 “The global outbreak of COVID-19 is creating a very dynamic environment in retail supply chains,” says Thomas O’Connor, senior director analyst with the Gartner Supply Chain practice.
 “Demand is shifting from physical stores to online channels as consumers seek to avoid public places due to fear of infection or government restrictions.”